IncDocAdmin/docs/docs/eva/custom-agents/overview.md

 * **Standard Agentic Apps**: Allows multiple AI agents to execute sequentially in order to efficiently complete and automate complex operations.
 [Learn more](./agentic-apps.md).

-* **Advanced Agentic Apps**: AI-powered solutions that utilize Kore’s Agent platform to autonomously manage complex tasks and workflows.
+* **Advanced Agentic Apps**: AI-powered solutions that utilize Inception’s Agent platform to autonomously manage complex tasks and workflows.
 [Learn more](./advanced-agentic-apps.md).